serna37/vim-atcoder-menu/README.md

 ```

-To start timer. (menu also includes timer)
+With start timer. (menu also includes timer)
 ```vim
 :AtCoderTimer
 ```

-so, you should start vim by
+So, you should start vim by
 ```sh
 vi -c "AtCoderStartify" -c "AtCoderTimer"
 ```